 “Place not your elbowe too close to your bodie, nor too farre of from it, but in a comely and easie manner may both your armes before you, as it shall best be seeme you, and as it shall be most easie for you, the better to endure to.
 Place your body right forward, as it shall be most seemly and easie for you: and tourne not you head too much aside, nor bed it downe too lowe, for auoyding of wearines and paine: and for such as haue occasion to sit long, I would wish them to sit soft, for their better enduring to write.”

 Considering that advice is over 400 years old, it’s still sound.
-But then again, while the pens and paper may have been replaced by tablet computers, the people using them haven’t changed at all.
+But then again, while the pens and paper may have been replaced by phones, laptops and tablets, the people using them haven’t changed at all.